ishika-maheshwari/1-Bit-Full-Adder-using-CMOS-Mirror-Logic-on-28nm/README.md

     - The Reference circuit of 1-Bit Full Adder using CMOS mirror logic is successfully implemented using Synopsys tools and simulation waveforms are obtained.
 The obtained waveforms match with the reference waveforms.

 ## Author
-    - Ishika Maheshwari, BTech Electronics and commuincations, ABESEC, Ghaziabad, Uttar Pradesh.
+    - Ishika Maheshwari, BTech Electronics and Commuincations, ABES Engineering College, Ghaziabad, Uttar Pradesh.

  ## Acknowledgement
      .
 Cloud Based Analog IC Design Hackathon